linux-of-user/plexichat/docs/admin_deployment_guide.md

 5. **Attach files** (optional):
    - You can attach pre-built packages if needed
-   - NetLink will automatically use the source code zipball
+   - PlexiChat will automatically use the source code zipball

 6. **Publish the release**

 ## 🎯 Update Channels

-NetLink supports three update channels:
+PlexiChat supports three update channels:

 ### Alpha Channel (`/api/beta`)
 - **Purpose**: Development and testing